 Introduction

 In the current VVC WD5, a unified MPM list for regular intra, MRL, and ISP is introduced with 6 MPMs [1].
 In the current design of intra mode coding, the first index of 6 MPM is fixed to planar mode, and the syntax of intra_luma_not_planar_flag is newly adopted to indicate if the planar mode is used or not.
 The syntax element of intra_luma_not_planar_flag can be parsed when the value of intra_luma_mpm_flag is equal to 1, and the adjacent reference sample line is used.
-For intra mode coding, intra_luma_mpm_flag is coded in regular mode with one context model, and intra_luma_not_plnar_flag is encoded using the regular coding mode with two context models which are selected according to the ISP mode of the current block below:
+For intra mode coding, intra_luma_mpm_flag is coded in regular mode with one context model, and intra_luma_not_planar_flag is encoded using the regular coding mode with two context models which are selected according to the ISP mode of the current block below: